vankesteren/firatheme/README.md

 </p>
 <br>

 This is a `ggplot2` theme I use on my [blog](https://vankesteren.github.io) and elsewhere.
 You can use it and adapt it if you want.
-Here is an example:
+It's designed to be truly plug-and-play.
+See [below](#example-plots) for examples.

 <p align="center">
   <br/>